-They do not use will for their grammatical FUTURE reference.
+They do not use will for their grammatical FUTURE.

 We do not say * “will may”.

-Their forms can have more than one reference.
-We could say,
+Their forms can have more than one grammatical time reference.

 “You might think about reading this all”.

-MIGHT would be the PAST form of the verb MAY, and it would refer to the PRESENT.
+MIGHT is the PAST form of the verb MAY, yet it refers to the grammatical PRESENT here.

 We also could say,

-MIGHT would be the PAST form of the verb MAY, and it would refer to the PAST.
+MIGHT is the PAST form of the verb MAY,

 POTENTIALITY PROBABILITY CONTINGENCY CERTAINTY